Loading

 In the 2016 census of Population and Housing by the Australian Bureau of Statistics, the population of the Ballajura postcode area was 18,704, in an area of 8.9 square kilometres (3.4 sq mi).
 Australian-born residents accounted for 59% of the population.

 The suburb has four primary schools (Ballajura, South Ballajura, Illawarra, and Mary MacKillop Catholic Primary School) and one high school (Ballajura Community College).
-No railway line currently serves the Ballajura area, though the suburb has several local bus services straight to the city and will be served by the Ballajura railway station in the neighbouring suburb of Whiteman as part of the future Morley–Ellenbrook line, beginning in 2024.
+No railway line directly serves the Ballajura area, though the suburb has several local bus services straight to the city and is served by the Ballajura railway station in the neighbouring suburb of Whiteman as part of the Ellenbrook line.

 Transport